How to Make Your Own Terrariums: Mini Landscapes for any Decor

 Air-Dry Modeling Clay

-We like the offerings available from Jovi.
 This air-dry modeling clay is paintable and it won’t stain surfaces.
-You’ll find these on Amazon.
+It’s available from Jovi via Amazon.

 Here’s how to use it to make a stabilizing base for your mini garden.